Beyond Sunk Costs: Boosting LLM Pre-training Efficiency via Orthogonal Growth of Mixture-of-Experts: Discussion on Function Preserving

 Although post-norm structures can better exploit model capacity, they are known to be harder to optimize and less stable during training.
 Pre-norm designs, in contrast, are easier to train but may reduce the model’s effective depth.

 This structural distinction explains our empirical findings.
 Under the pre-norm structure, when layers are duplicated during depth growth, the residual-normalization combination in \cref{equation:pre-norm} ensures that the difference between the output of a single layer and that of a duplicated pair of layers is small.
 As a result, the overall model output remains similar, and performance degradation is limited.
 In contrast, with post-norm (\cref{equation:post-norm}), duplicating layers alters the scale of normalized outputs more substantially, leading to larger deviations and thus greater performance drops immediately after growth.

-Experimental evidence supporting this claim is presented in \cref{fig:depth_width_comparison}.
+Experimental evidence supporting this claim is presented in \cref{fig:depth_width_comparison_FP}, where we find that evaluating a checkpoint immediately after width growth (before any further training) results in only a minor decrease in downstream task accuracy, or in some cases even a slight improvement due to the inherent randomness of evaluation.
+In contrast, depth growth can disrupt the functional role of layers, and in older post-layer normalization (Post-LN) architectures like BERT and original Transformer, this would cause a significant performance degradation immediately after expansion.
+Width growth, however, effectively preserves performance post-expansion in both Pre-LN and Post-LN architectures.

 From another perspective, width growth is naturally more function-preserving.
 When adding experts in MoE layers, both expert weights and router weights are copied.
 This implies that, at inference time, the widened MoE produces outputs identical to the original configuration, fully consistent with the FP principle.
 In practice, we add small Gaussian noise to the new experts to encourage specialization during continued training, but such noise only causes negligible shifts in model outputs.
 Importantly, since width growth operates solely within the MoE module and does not alter the layer structure, it maintains performance under both pre-norm and post-norm settings.
-This explains why width growth yields better immediate performance retention than depth growth, as shown in \cref{fig:depth_width_comparison}.
+This explains why width growth yields better immediate performance retention than depth growth, as shown in \cref{fig:depth_width_comparison_FP}.